Kadour Naimi

-Kadour Naimi (or Kaddour Naïmi; قدور نعيمي; born November 4, 1945, in Sidi Bel Abbès, Algeria) is a film producer, play wright, filmmaker, and writer.
+Kadour Naimi (or Kaddour Naïmi; قدور نعيمي; born November 4, 1945, in Sidi Bel Abbès, Algeria) is a film producer, playwright, filmmaker, and writer.

 Biography

 Naimi is the son of a shoemaker father and a housewife mother.
 He graduated from a double high school course in French and Arabic.
 After graduation, he attended the University of Oran from 1965 to 1966, where he earned a double certificate of general literary studies in French and Arabic.
 From 1966 to 1968, Naimi attended the École supérieure d'art dramatique de Strasbourg, which was then directed by Hubert Gignoux and Pierre Lefèvre, where he studied staging and dramaturgy.
 Back in Algeria, he became known in the theatrical field.

 At the end of 1973, he immigrated to Belgium.
 From 1974 to 1979, in the Université catholique de Louvain, he obtained a degree in sociology, then, from 1979 to 1982, started a PhD in sociology of revolutions.

 Interested in cinema, in 1982 he immigrated to Italy, acquired citizenship, and became involved in films, theater, and literature.

 Since October 2016, he has regularly collaborated in newspapers and contributed sociological reviews, including to the French-language newspaper Le Matin d'Algérie.

 In September 2018, he created Editions Electrons Libres, which offers free text or audio books, in electronic form in French, Italian, and Algerian Arabic.